espressif/esp-hosted/docs/sdio.md

 ###### 4. Disable native Wi-Fi if available
    If your host ESP chip already has native Wi-Fi support, disable it by editing the `components/soc/<soc>/include/soc/Kconfig.soc_caps.in` file and changing all `WIFI` related configs to `n`.

-    If you happen to have both, host and slave as same ESP chipset type (for example two ESP32-C2), note an [additional step](docs/troubleshooting/#1-esp-host-to-evaluate-already-has-native-wi-fi)
+    If you happen to have both, host and co-processor as same ESP chipset type (for example two ESP32-C2), note an [additional step](docs/troubleshooting/#1-esp-host-to-evaluate-already-has-native-wi-fi)

 ### 7.3 Menuconfig, Build and Flash Host